 Separating the plantlets too soon from the parent increases the chance that the young plant won’t be able to support itself during the early stages of growth.

-Methods for planting spider plant babies
+Methods of propagating spider plant babies

 1. Pot the plantlet whilst it remains attached to the parent plant